kurmasz-assignments/cis343-connect4-c/README.md

 ### Use of AI

-You may use online help sources like Stack Overflow, provided you include a comment citing the articles used.
-You may _not_ use online web sites and services such as UpWork, Chegg, and ChatGPT write code for you.
+You may use online help sources like Stack Overflow, provided you include a comment citing the article(s) used.
+You may _not_ use online web sites and services such as UpWork, Chegg, and ChatGPT that write code for you.
 Code written for you, whether by another human or by an algorithm is not permitted.

 ### Unapproved access to instructor material